Govt gun laws will lead to more Dirty Harrys: Gun City owner

 This morning Gun City owner David Tipple appeared before the finance and expenditure select committee, which is considering the Government's second tranche of gun law reforms.

-The Government enjoyed wide support for its first tranche, which outlawed most military-style semi-automatic firearms in the aftermath of the March 15 terrorist attack.
+The Government enjoyed wide support for its first tranche, which outlawed most military-style semi-automatic firearms and assault rifles in the aftermath of the March 15 terrorist attack.

 But its second tranche - which would establish a national register and tighten the vetting process for firearms licence applications - has seen broader push-back not only from the Council of Licenced Firearms Owners, but also farming, hunting and fishing groups.